X6TXY/ctxscope/README.md

 .opencode/skills/*/SKILL.md
 ```

 As the repository evolves, these files become stale, inconsistent, and expensive.
+The result is **context drift** — agents receive outdated or conflicting instructions, wasting tokens and producing unreliable output.

 `ctxscope` systematically answers: